ScriptBasic/WinPBX/docs/CAdoStream Class.md

 #### Remarks

-If *NumBytes* is more than the number of bytes left in the Stream, only the bytes remaining are returned.
+If *NumBytes* is more than the number of bytes left in the **Stream**, only the bytes remaining are returned.
 The data read is not padded to match the length specified by *NumBytes*.
 If there are no bytes left to read, a variant with a null value is returned.
 Read cannot be used to read backwards.

 **Note**: *NumBytes* always measures bytes.
 For text **Stream** objects (**Type_** is **adTypeText**), use **ReadText**.